Use Docker buildx in AWS CodeBuild to build multi-architecture Container Images

 recommend building multi-architecture builds using 3 CodeBuild environments.
 2

-are used to build the native container image on x86
+are used to build the native container image on x86 and arm64 architecture

 machines respectively.